csula/cs1222-spring-2018/notes/sql-aggregation.md

 DESCRIBE {table};
 ```

-Last but not least, I strongly recommend you to prepare a pen and paper to start
+I strongly recommend you to prepare a pen and paper to start
 writing down all table and their columns so you know what column(s) you can read
 from what table.